pstrsr/product-service/README.md

 1. Graph Database

-This type of hierarchy screams tree structure to me.
-Graph databases are designed to deal with datasets like these.
+The type of hierarchy screams tree structure to me.
+Graph databases immediately come to mind as they are designed to deal with datasets like these.

 | Pros  | Cons |
 | ------------- | ------------- |